victoria line, tube map app adventure

 Stockwell: Pay Your Respects at the Stockwell War Memorial

 Brixton: The last stop on the Victoria line is Brixton.
-Close to the tube station are two covered market arcades; Brixton Village and Market Row.
-Inside you’ll discover plenty of interesting independent shops selling furniture, home accessories, fashion and food.
+Two covered market arcades are close to the tube station: Brixton Village and Market Row.
+You’ll discover plenty of interesting independent shops selling furniture, home accessories, fashion and food inside.
 There are many restaurants and bars with seating out the front.
-Because this is a covered arcade it’s a great place to hang out when it’s raining outside.
+Because this is a covered arcade, it’s a great place to hang out when it rains outside.
 Also in the vicinity are market stalls selling food and catering equipment.
-Pop Brixton is close by which is a community of businesses housed in shipping containers.
-You will find street food, bars, fashion boutiques, barbers and a record store based here.
+Pop Brixton is nearby, a community of businesses housed in shipping containers.
+You will find street food, bars, fashion boutiques, barbers, and a record store here.
 Read my Pop Brixton Review and Ten Things To Do In Brixton articles.

 tube map app, brixton village